Skip to main content

 Corporations are a more formal business structure.
 This legal structure offers the most robust protection to their owners from personal liability.
 During incorporation, a business transforms into a distinct legal entity.
 This entity is separate from its founders or shareholders.
 There are different types of corporations, each with unique features.

-A standard corporation is often referred to as a C corp.
+The default status of a corporation is a C corp.
 A C corp is a more traditional corporate structure.
 Corporations can take advantage of specific tax credits, depending on their activities and investments.
-C corporations are unique because they pay corporate taxes on their corporate income.
+C corporations pay corporate taxes on their corporate income.
 These corporations are taxed at their specific corporate tax rates.

 Another type is the closed corporation.
 Unlike standard corporations, closed corporations have a limited number of shareholders.
 They do not adhere to the same stringent management structures.
-Instead of a board of directors, operating agreements guide decision-making.
+Instead of a board of directors, shareholders manage the business.

 Nonprofit Corporations

 For those looking to start a tax-exempt organization, a nonprofit organization is the way to go.
-While they do earn income, it's reinvested into their mission.
+While they do earn income, it’s reinvested into their mission.
 After meeting specific criteria, the IRS can grant them tax-exempt status.
-This means they don't pay income tax, but they still must file an annual report.
+This means they don’t pay income tax, but they still must file an annual information return with the IRS.
 This is one of the biggest benefits of nonprofit corporations.

 Cooperatives